AzizulZahid/AzizulZahid.github.io/_pages/about.md

 #   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
 #   limit: 3 # leave blank to include all the blog posts
 ---
+I am researcher a in HCI and AI at EPIC LAB, EECS, UTK.

 My reserach area lies in Human-AI Interaction, focusing on Intelligent Robot.

-I am currently a 2nd year PhD in Computer Engineering at the University of Tennesse Knoxville.
+I am currently a 2nd year PhD student in Computer Engineering at the University of Tennesse Knoxville.

 I earned my B.Sc. from Bangladesh University of Engineering and Technology (BUET) in Electrical and Electronic Engineering (EEE).